PlasticRanger

 How To Remove Scratches From Plastic Lens?

-Scratches or dirt on your lens are very frustrating; it looks bad and obstructs your view, it might give you a headache, and most importantly, they can compromise your safety while driving.
+Scratches or dirt on your lens are very frustrating; it looks bad and obstructs your view, they might give you a headache, and most importantly, they can compromise your safety while driving.
 Luckily, there are some salient DIY methods to remove and eradicate scratches from your plastic lenses that are easy to learn and save you some time and a few hard-earned dollars.

-Your plastic lens gets scratched or collects dirt when you handle them poorly and store it without the proper casing.
+Your plastic lens gets scratched or collects dirt when you handle them poorly and store them without the proper casing.
 But not to worry, below is our easy-to-follow guide to getting rid of those annoying scratches from your lenses the reason I call it easy is that the methods have few steps and include using your household items.

 We will use four methods, including toothpaste, car wax, metal polish, and baking soda.

-Removing Scratches from Eyeglasses Plastic Using Toothpaste –
+Removing Scratches from Eyeglasses Plastic Using Toothpaste

 Toothpaste is a great way to get off light scratches from your plastic lenses.
 Use non-abrasive toothpaste, and avoid using the ones with whitening and plaque removal qualities.